neutralinojs/neutralinojs.github.io/docs/developer-environment/global-variables.md

 title: Global Variables
 ---

-These JavaScript variables can be used anywhere because those variables are defined in the window scope.
+These JavaScript variables can be used anywhere because these variables are defined in the window scope.

 ## Predefined global variables